-(also see Digital Usage Policy and KCSIE, Annex D)
+(also see Digital Usage Policy and advice documents listed in KCSIE Annex B)

 - a) The school adopts a whole school approach to online safety which seeks to reduce risk as far as possible without depriving pupils of the significant benefits provided by technology and the internet. - b) Computing and PSHCE lessons are used to help pupils to understand and avoid the risks associated with 'online activity'. - c) The breadth of issues classified within online safety is considerable, but can be categorised into four main areas of risk: - content: being exposed to illegal, inappropriate or harmful material - contact: being subjected to harmful online interaction with other users - conduct: personal online behaviour that increases the likelihood of, or causes, harm. - commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams - d) The school's Staff Code of Conduct and Digital Usage Policy explain the responsibilities of staff in relation to keeping pupils safe online. - e) The school does all it reasonably can to limit the pupil's exposure to the above risks in school.
-It has sophisticated filters and monitoring systems in place, which are designed to protect them from online abuse without imposing unreasonable restrictions and preventing pupils benefitting from the wealth of resources available online. - f) Pupils also receive guidance on the safe use of the internet and are educated about the risk of online harm (including anti-bullying) primarily through their Computing and PSHCE lessons. - g) Cyber-bullying by pupils, via texts, direct messages, social media or email, will be treated as seriously as any other type of bullying and will be managed through the school's anti-bullying policy and procedures. - h) Social networking sites and other apps can be sources of risk of inappropriate and harmful behaviour.
+It has sophisticated filters and monitoring systems in place, which are designed to protect them online without imposing unreasonable restrictions and preventing pupils benefitting from the wealth of resources available online. - f) Pupils also receive guidance on the safe use of the internet and are educated about the risk of online harm (including anti-bullying) primarily through their Computing and PSHCE lessons. - g) Cyber-bullying by pupils, via texts, direct messages, social media or email, will be treated as seriously as any other type of bullying and will be managed through the school's anti-bullying policy and procedures. - h) Social networking sites and other apps can be sources of risk of inappropriate and harmful behaviour.
 This includes the risks related to harmful online challenges and hoaxes. - i) If staff suspect that a pupil may be at risk of or suffering from online harm, they should follow the reporting procedures set out in this policy.

-28. Youth produced sexual imagery, nudes/semi-nudes, sexting, upskirting

-The practice of children sharing images and videos via text message, email, social media or mobile messaging apps has become commonplace.
-However, this online technology has also given children the opportunity to produce and distribute inappropriate imagery (nudes, semi-nudes, sexting) in the form of photos and videos.
+28. Youth produced sexual imagery, nudes/semi-nudes, sexting, upskirting the opportunity to produce and distribute inappropriate imagery (nudes, semi-nudes, sexting) in the form of photos and videos.
 Such imagery involving anyone under the age of 18 is illegal.
 Upskirting is also a criminal offence and typically involves taking a picture under a person's clothing (not necessarily a skirt) without their permission and/or knowledge, with the intention of viewing their genitals or buttocks (with or without underwear) to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
 Anyone of any gender can be a victim.